 One of the most common conditions necessitating a visit to an orthopedic physician is due to articular cartilage damage.
-Articular cartilage is the smooth, firm tissue that covers the ends of bones in body joints.
+Articular cartilage is the smooth, firm tissue that covers the ends of bones in your body’s joints.
 It reduces friction, acting as a “shock absorber” for the joint.
 When cartilage becomes damaged, there are movement limitations and significant pain.

 What causes it?

 The most common causes of articular cartilage damage are degenerative diseases such as arthritis and osteoarthritis.
 Others include a traumatic event (such as a car accident) or overuse/repetitive motion (as in sports).
 Cartilage issues can be congenital as well, where defects in joint structure are present at birth.

 The OSI Sports Medicine team is here to examine you for signs and symptoms of cartilage issues.
 The following are used to determine the extent of the injury or defect and the best course of care: